 For my atheist friends who demand the paperwork on this Resurrection research here is a good starting point.

-Here is the archive of useful articles related to Dr. Habermas’ work.
+Here is the archive of useful articles related to Dr. Habermas’ work much of is in Peer Reviews Journals.
 Here is one main article in a peer reviewed Journal for the Study of the Historical Jesus.
+His Original 1976 PhD paper at Michigan State that earned him his PhD and formed the foundation of this argument for the Resurrection.

 I found something interesting reading Psalm 7 today.
 The Psalmist being persecuted by a group of wicked men is counting on God’s judgement to deliver him.
 You know, I have seen this often through out the Psalms but it has taken a while to realize this concept in the Psalms: God judges the wicked in order to save the righteous.
 It’s strange to me how in today’s culture we celebrate the superhero when he defeats the villian, yet often when God judges the wicked He gets criticized as unloving.
 Perhaps we need a paradigm shift, a realization that sin isn’t just a personal failing but wickedness.
 Because when we water down sin, God looks like He is overreacting but in reality we are under reacting to sin.
 Like toddlers we may be ignorant of the real danger that sin poses to each one of us and that God is the hero delivering us from sin and from the wicked.